anaef/nginx-lws/doc/Directives.md

 Context: server, location

-Sets the maximum memory in bytes for each Lua state.
-If a Lua state exceeds the maximum, a Lua memory error is generated.
+Sets the maximum memory of a Lua state.
+If the memory allocated by a Lua state exceeds *max_memory* bytes, a Lua memory error is generated.
 A value of `0` disables this logic.
 The default value for *max_memory* is `0`.
-When setting *max_memory*, you can use the `k` and `m` suffixes to set kilobytes or megabytes, respectively.
+You can use the `k` and `m` suffixes with *max_memory* to set kilobytes or megabytes, respectively.

 ## lws_max_requests *max_requests*